xsergiolpx/Flights-Scraper/README.md

 python generate_links_kayak.py -a 05 -b 06 -y 2018 -z 2018 -d MAD,BCN -r BKK,KUL -e es,co.uk -n links/links.txt
 ```

+If instead you want a one way ticket, select -b 00 -z 00.

 After the links are generated, use the python file "main.py" to scan and scrap the links:

 ```